RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 - discuss worst-case scenarios and build team risk awareness
 - plan a second meeting to reconsider decisions made on the first one

-All those strategies are useful to avoid _groupthink_.
-It is when a group has suppressed all internal forms of dissent, it leads groups suffering from a false sense of consensus, ignoring alternatives and risks.
+All those strategies are useful to avoid _groupthink_. _Groupthink_ is when a group has suppressed all internal forms of dissent, it leads groups suffering from a false sense of consensus, ignoring alternatives and risks.

 ### Witness Groupthing in Action